Sage-Bionetworks/schematic/README.md

 * https://github.com/nf-osi/nf-metadata-dictionary/

 > [!IMPORTANT]
 > Your local working directory would typically have `model.jsonld` and `config.yml` side-by-side.
-The path to your data model should match what is in `config.yml`
+The path to your data model should match what is in `config.yml`.
+You will find more context on the `config.yml` in section [6.
+Set up configuration files](#6-set-up-configuration-files).

 ### 5. Obtain Google credential files